01-edu/public/subjects/atm-management-system/README.md

 3. The **Checking the details of existing accounts** feature, users must be able to check just one account at a time.

    3.1.
-For this it must be asked to input the account id they want to see
+For this they must be asked to input the account id they want to see

    3.2.
 If the account is either `savings`, `fixed01`, `fixed02` and `fixed03` the system will display the information of that account and the interest you will acquire depending on the account: